Intuity/forastero/docs/index.md

    a driver and registers it with the testbench using the name 'stream_init', the `StreamIO` object, clock, and reset are passed into the driver.

-Forastero has some assumptions of how your design looks, specifically around how signals are named.
-It assumes the following naming convention:
+In the example above, Forastero has made some assumptions about how signals have been named - specifically:

  * Ports are prefixed according to their direction with inputs prefixed by `i_` and outputs by `o_`;
- * Port names then have a common section depending on their purpose, for example all signal relating to the `stream` interface start with either `i_stream_` or `o_stream_`;
+ * Port names then have a common section that details their "bus" name, for example all signal relating to the `stream` interface start with either `i_stream_...` or `o_stream_...`;
- * Finally the port name ends with its purpose, for example `i_stream_data`.
+ * Finally the port name ends with its component, for example `i_stream_data`.

-Such a design would look like:
+If your design names signals in a different way, then you can use a [custom naming style](./components.md#io-naming-style) to override globally or on a case-by-case basis.

+If you were to use the default `io_prefix_style`, then your design would need to look like this...

 ```verilog
 module arbiter (